Lachlan Brook: International career

-Brook has been capped by Australia at youth level.
+Brook was capped by Australia at youth level.
 He was a part of the 2019 AFF U18 Youth Championship-winning squad and scored the only goal of the Final versus Malaysia.
-Brook made his debut for the U23 team as a half time substitute during a 1–1 friendly draw with New Zealand on 6 September 2019.
+Brook made his U23 debut as a half time substitute during a 1–1 friendly draw with New Zealand on 6 September 2019.
 More than two years later, he won his second call-up for two 2022 AFC U23 Asian Cup qualifiers versus Indonesia, both of which he appeared in.
-In May 2022, Brook was named in the squad for the 2022 AFC U23 Asian Cup finals and started in all but one match of the team's run to a fourth-place finish.
+Brook was a member of the Australia squads at the 2022 AFC U23 Asian Cup, the 2024 WAFF U23 Championship and the 2024 AFC U23 Asian Cup and appeared at each tournament.
+He was named in the 2023 Maurice Revello Tournament squad, but was later ruled out of the competition with injury.